nicksiuxs/nodejs-course/README.md

 If we import a file with that doesn't have exports, it will be appended to our app

-## Built in modules in Node
+## Built-in modules in Node

-Node has differents built ind modules that we can use freely in our apps.
+Node has differents built-in modules that we can use freely in our apps.
 We don't need to install built in modules.

 - OS